lsst-ts/observatory-ops-docs/project/contributing.rst

       python -m pip install --upgrade pip
       python -m pip install -r requirements.txt

 #.
 You are now able to edit the cloned repository.
 The remaining items below are commands used to build and validate the documentation.
+These commands must be executed from the top-level directory.

 #.
 Build the site: